-The Natural Resources violation history of each nominee was reviewed by the Department.
+The Natural Resources violation history of each nominee was reviewed by the department.
 Any current member of the SBWG who accumulates 10 or more points during any two year period will be removed from the Committee.
 In selecting new or replacement committee members, an individual who has acquired 10 or more points within the most recent two years will not be eligible.
-The Department may also take into account other factors when determining eligibility, which include, but are not limited to excessive reporting violations, revocation of fishing permits, and probation before judgment dispositions for tier II and III offenses.
-Eligible nominees are appointed to the committee by the Director of Fisheries Service.
+The department may also take into account other factors when determining eligibility, which include, but are not limited to excessive reporting violations, revocation of fishing permits, and probation before judgment dispositions for tier II and III offenses.
+Eligible nominees are appointed to the committee by the Director of Fishing and Boating Services.

 A quorum is a simple majority of appointed Members.

 The Maryland Department of Natural Resources Fishing and Boating Services shall designate a staff person(s) to support the SBWG.
 The assigned staff person(s) shall have the following roles: